U.S. Senator Burr steps aside as committee chair as FBI probes stock trades | MarketScreener

 Moscow denies such actions.
 Trump dismisses the allegations as a hoax.

+Senator Mark Warner, the Democratic committee vice chairman who has worked closely with Burr, told reporters he thought Burr had made the right choice in temporarily stepping aside, and hoped the matter would be resolved as quickly as possible.

-The Republican senator turned over his phone to Federal Bureau of Investigation agents after they served a search warrant at his Washington home.
+The Republican senator turned over his phone to FBI agents after they served a search warrant at his Washington home.

 Trump said he did not know anything about Burr's decision and had not discussed Burr's situation with anyone at the Department of Justice.